AFLplusplus/AFLplusplus/docs/historical_notes.md

 Tavis had his experiments, and I was working on a tool called bunny-the-fuzzer, released somewhere in 2007.

-Bunny used a generational algorithm not much different from afl-fuzz, but also tried to reason about the relationship between various input bits and the internal state of the program, with hopes of deriving some additional value from that.
+Bunny used a generational algorithm not much different from `afl-fuzz`, but also tried to reason about the relationship between various input bits and the internal state of the program, with hopes of deriving some additional value from that.
 The reasoning / correlation part was probably in part inspired by